Guide to Probate and Estate Administration

 Applying for Probate

 The application for representation can then be made.
 The grant of representation proves the legal authority of the named person(s) to deal with the estate.
-In most cases, the grant of representation takes about 3 weeks after the assets in the estate has been confirmed.
+HMCTS Probate advise us to allow them 16 weeks to complete the procedure after they have received the papers.
 Original wills are retained by the probate court to become a matter a public record but the grant of probate will include a copy.

 Collecting the Assets